zichenzu/Recursive-SBDS/README.md

 # Recursive-SBDS
 Recursive SBDS

-This is the implementation of the paper "J. Lee, Z. Zhu, Boosting SBDS for partial symmetry breaking in constraint programming, in: Proceeding of the 28th AAAI Conference on Artificial Intelligence, 2014, pp. 2695–2702."
+This is the implementation of the paper "Jimmy H.M.
+Lee and Zichen Zhu.
+Boosting SBDS for Partial Symmetry Breaking in Constraint Programming, Proceedings of the 28th AAAI Conference on Artificial Intelligence (AAAI 2014), pages 2695-2702, Quebec City, Quebec, Canada, July, 2014"

 Please use Gecode Solver 4.2.0 to run these files.